DrJimmFan/Neurofly/README.md

 The generator creates the editable `.blend` and optimized `.glb`.
 It constructs compound eyes, antennae/aristae, six articulated legs, a segmented abdomen, thoracic setae, and translucent veined wings.
 The 26-bone rig has Idle, Antennae, Groom, Walk, Flutter, and Hover clips.
 Walking and hovering are cosmetic motions inside the observation chamber.
 The script's scene uses Blender Z-up and exports glTF Y-up.

 Third-party licenses and source references are in [docs/ATTRIBUTION.md](docs/ATTRIBUTION.md).
-NVFLY is a prototype project for NVIDIA made by NVIDIA AI Research Scientist , DrJimFan
+Neurofly is a prototype project for NVIDIA made by NVIDIA AI Research Scientist , DrJimFan